Zy1225/CNR/README.md

 If you find something that looks like a bug/issue, please use Github issues and post it up there.
 As much as possible, please include in the issue:

 1. A description of the bug/issue;
-2. Paste-able code along with some comments that reproduces the problem.
+2. Paste-able code along with some comments that reproduces the problem e.g., using the [reprex](https://cran.r-project.org/web/packages/reprex/index.html) package.
 If you also have an idea of how to fix the problem, then that is also much appreciated;
 3. Required data files etc...

 Alternatively, please contact the corresponding author at [ZhiYang.Tho\@anu.edu.au](mailto:ZhiYang.Tho@anu.edu.au).